 I will never forget the day my husband looked at me and told me we should look into adopting a daughter.
 For ten years I had prayed for this day!
-And I leapt at the chance to add a little girl to our family.
+And I leaped at the chance to add a little girl to our family.
 After we talked to our agency, we thought we should talk to our boys about our plans to see what their thoughts were.
 Our boys were 13, 10, and 6 at the time, and having them on board to adopt a baby girl was very important to us.
 So important, that if one of them would have been against the adoption process, we would not have proceeded.
-Adoption, to us, is a family affair.
+Adoption, to us, is a family affair where we involve everyone.

 As our adoption process unfolded, I wondered about how other adoptive parents discussed the adoption process with other children in the home.
-Do other families give their other children the power of veto, or were we the only ones?
-Each family is different and has their own ways of addressing adoption with their biological children.
+Do other families give their other children the power of veto or involve them in other ways, or were we the only ones?
+Each family is different and has its own ways of addressing adoption with their biological children.
 Here are a few suggestions made by adoptive parents I polled:

 1. Involve your other children once discussions become serious and you are scheduling meetings and/or phone calls.